 There is a good chance that this post contains affiliate links.
 If you click on any of these links, I might earn a small commission at no extra cost to you (which I really appreciate, thank you!)
 The full disclosure policy can be found here.

 If you’re wondering why you might want to consider a Hawaii cruise, you’re in the right place!
-There are a lot of things to consider when it comes to a Hawaii cruise vs. land vacation.
+There are many things to consider when deciding between a Hawaii cruise and a land vacation.

-Hawaii cruises aren’t the right option for everyone and there are many pros and cons.
+Hawaii cruises aren’t the right option for everyone, and there are many Hawaii cruise pros and cons.
 However, there are some situations where a cruise of the Hawaiian islands makes more sense than a traditional land vacation.

-The most popular cruise in Hawaii is on the Pride of America with Norwegian Cruise Lines.
-This cruise is 7 days and visits Oahu, Maui, the Big Island (both sides), and Kauai.
+The most popular cruise in Hawaii is the Pride of America with Norwegian Cruise Lines.
+This cruise is seven days and visits Oahu, Maui, the Big Island (both Kona and Hilo), and Kauai.

-Other cruises cruise from the West Coast to Hawaii, as well as cruises from Hawaii to other Pacific Islands.
-However, since this is a post about Hawaii cruises, I am choosing to focus on the Norwegian Cruise Line’s 7-day cruise on the Pride of America.
+Other cruises travel from the West Coast to Hawaii and from Hawaii to other Pacific Islands, including Tahiti and French Polynesia.
+However, since this is a post about Hawaii cruises, I am focusing on the Norwegian Cruise Line’s 7-day cruise on the Pride of America.

-The other cruises spent more time on the water (Hawaii is the most isolated place in the world!), so they aren’t truly Hawaii cruises, but only cruises that are partially in Hawaii.
+The other cruises spent more time on the water (Hawaii is the most isolated place in the world!), so they aren’t truly Hawaii cruises but only partially Hawaii cruises.
+Most of your days on the other cruises will be at sea.

-For this particular blog post, I will be talking about the 7-day cruise on the Pride of America, as it is the most popular Hawaii cruise and the only one of its kind.
+For this particular blog post, I will discuss the 7-day cruise on the Pride of America, the most popular Hawaii cruise and the only one of its kind.

 Is a Hawaii cruise worth it?

-Hawaii cruises are different than land vacations, but that doesn’t mean one is better than the other.
-Here are 7 ways to know if a Hawaii cruise is right for you.
+Hawaii cruises differ from land vacations, but that doesn’t mean one is better.
+Here are seven ways to know if a Hawaii cruise is right for you.

 1. If you have limited time but want to see multiple islands

-Most people assume that interisland travel is easy, but it’s more complicated than you think.
-There are no bridges are connecting the islands.
+Most people assume interisland travel in Hawaii is easy, but it’s more complicated than you think.
+There are no bridges connecting the islands and no ferries for environmental reasons.

-Yes, actually I get that question a lot!
+Yes, actually I get that question about bridges a lot!
 Click here to read more of the questions you’re afraid to ask about Hawaii.
-There aren’t ferries between the islands either, with the exception of a ferry from Maui to Lanai and Maui to Molokai.
+There aren’t ferries between the islands, except for a ferry from Maui to Lanai, an island you aren’t likely to visit anyway.

 While interisland flights are short, you still have to drive to the airport, arrive early, fly, drive to your next hotel or resort, etc. In most situations, this ends up taking up about half the day.